ISAC with Affine Frequency Division Multiplexing: An FMCW-Based Signal Processing Perspective: Estimation Method of Target Parameters for AFDM-ISAC System

 \subsection{Complexity and Feasibility Discussion}

-A critical aspect for practical implementation is the trade-off between the superior performance of the proposed DD-DAFT MF algorithm and its computational cost.
+A critical aspect for practical implementation is the trade-off between the superior performance of the proposed DD-DAFT domain MF (DDMF) algorithm and its computational cost.
 The TF-domain methods, including the general TFMF and its dechirp variant, exhibit a complexity of $\mathcal{O}\left(N_{c}\log N_{c}\right)$ due to their reliance on FFT operations.
 Furthermore, the dechirp algorithm reduces the computational overhead of two FFTs and offers the advantage of intermediate frequency signal processing.

-In stark contrast, the DD-DAFT MF algorithm, with its exhaustive search structure, has a complexity of $\mathcal{O}\left(N_{c}^2\right)$.
+In stark contrast, the DDMF algorithm, with its exhaustive search structure, has a complexity of $\mathcal{O}\left(N_{c}^2\right)$.
 This quadratic complexity presents a significant challenge for real-time processing, especially on resource-constrained devices.
-However, the DD-DAFT MF algorithm serves two vital roles.
+However, the DDMF algorithm serves two vital roles.
 First, it acts as a crucial theoretical benchmark, quantifying the optimal sensing performance achievable by fully exploiting the AFDM signal structure and providing a reference against which lower-complexity alternatives can be judged.
 Second, it is well-suited for applications where performance is paramount and computational resources are less constrained, such as in base station-centric sensing or offline data analysis.